CODE "MEMORY22" - 15% OFF ALL ORDERS

 Before actually putting your succulents indoors, first spray them with a surface insecticide.
 This prep work should occur at least 3 weeks before their indoor adaptation to make sure your succulents are pest-free.
 This will prevent insect and pest from spreading to your other indoor houseplants.

 Next, remove the debris, weeds, and leaves, then check if there is any sign of infestation.
 If you see flies start to gather around the succulents, change the soil.
 Otherwise, they will soon spread to the nearby plants when you move them inside your house.

 Along with these steps, gradually reduce the amount of water for your succulents.
-Less water and lower temperature will put the plants into dormancy.
+Less water and lower temperature will put the plants into dormancy and help them survive the cold winter.

 When your succulents live indoors, stop watering them and let the soil dry out.
 During the winter time, water them sparingly, just enough to keep them from dehydration.
 Also make sure the temperature is always between 50 – 60 Fahrenheit degrees.

 As most succulents are used to hot and arid environment, going through freezing weather during winter is especially rough for these plants.

 Some succulents, such as Echeveria, Crassula, and Aloe will need frost protection when the temp drops below 45 Fahrenheit degrees.
 Most of the others can survive when the temp is above 40 Fahrenheit degrees.

 Regardless of genus, you should never put your succulents in freezing temperature.
 The reason is simple, succulents store a lot of water inside their leaves, trunks, and stems and when the temperature freezes, water will expand, bursting through the cells’ membrane.
 Eventually, the plant will die.

 The plants know when winter is coming, by sensing shorter days and lower temperature.
 However, you can trick your succulent by winterizing them.
 You can bring the plant indoors, provide it with proper care, before it gets too cold outside.